Contributed by: Rachana Arya

 FAQ #6: Can bipolar disorder go away by itself?

-Bipolar disorder, if left untreated, can lead to major problems that can influence every aspect of your life, including:
+Bipolar disorder, if left untreated, can lead to major problems that influence every aspect of your life, including:

 - Addiction to drugs and alcohol